Aeroluna/LunaCoopMod/README.md

 - Increased Destroyer price from 125/75 to 250/150.
 - Increased Destroyer bounce damage by 1 for each charge level.
 - Buffed Protoss Air Weapons upgrades to affect Destroyer bounce damage (+0.333).
-- Reworked Destroyer attacks to ignore armor.
+- Reworked Destroyer weapon attacks to ignore armor.
 - Reworked Level 13 Burning Skies perk.
   - No longer increases the amount of Destroyers spawned.
   - Increases visual scale of Destroyers by 20%.